olifre/alienfx/README.md

 # Alienware AlienFX Light Manipulation Program in GNU C++ for Linux

 ## Preface
+The two older repositories for this tool seemed mostly unmaintained, I will try to perform some changes here as soon as my first Alienware laptop arrived.
+### Planned TODO
+- switch to cmake
+- clean up some of the shell-scripts
+- add support for Alienware 17
-I found original program very usefull on my Alienfware M14x R2 after I managed to get it working.
-The repository of the original program appears to be unmaintaind for the last couple of years, so I created a fork.
-I'm not planning to actively work on further improvements but I do promise to react to issues posted to the tracker.
+I also do promise to react to issues posted to the tracker.
 Also feel free to send me pull requests.

 ##Building/installing
 Building the source code requires libusb-1.0 headers.